webzelo/assignment8/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project template offers a lightweight setup to quickly start building a React application with **Vite**, featuring **Hot Module Replacement (HMR)** and basic **ESLint** configuration.

-Currently, two official plugins are available:
+## Available Plugins

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## React Compiler

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+The React Compiler is **disabled by default** in this template to maintain optimal development and build performance.
+If you’d like to enable it, follow the instructions in the [official React Compiler documentation](https://react.dev/learn/react-compiler/installation).

 ## Expanding the ESLint configuration